Car valuation: United Kingdom

 In the UK, car valuations are widely used by dealers, finance companies, and consumers.
 Industry-standard sources include CAP HPI and Glass's Guide.
 Public-facing valuations are also available from consumer platforms such as Parker's and Auto Trader.

 United States

+US vehicle prices surged during the COVID-19 pandemic, but then stabilized somewhat.

 In the US, car valuations are commonly used in trade-in negotiations, leasing, and insurance.
 Major valuation references include Kelley Blue Book (KBB), which has been a trusted industry standard since 1926, and NADA Guides, widely used by dealerships and consumers for trade-in, financing, and insurance valuations.